rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/graph/search_algorithms/depth-first_search/depth-first_search.md

-- Depth-first search given a starting vertex, the algorithm explores a single path as far as possible until it reach a dead end which then it backtracks and explores the next available path.
+- Depth-first search, given a starting vertex, the algorithm explores a single path as far as possible until it reaches a dead end which then it backtracks and explores the next available path.
 The return type depends on the purpose of the search/what you want the search to accomplish:
    1. if you want DFS to look for a specific vertex, the DFS implementation will return only that vertex if found or null if not found.
    2. if you want DFS to look for vertices with specific properties, the DFS implementation will return a list of vertices that meet that condition.
    3. if you want DFS to get all vertices visited, the DFS implementation will return a list of vertices in the order they were visited.
 - In the implementation, the depth-first search will return a list of visited vertices in the graph.

--  **Stack data structure** is used is used to keep track of which vertex to visit next in a depth-wise manner.
+-  **Stack data structure** is used to keep track of which vertex to visit next in a depth-wise manner.
 The stack LIFO approach helps in backtracking.
 Every ***push*** on the stack means that you move one level deep.
 You can ***pop*** to return to previous level if you reach a dead end.
 The visual illustration below will show you what it means by visiting vertices in a depth-wise manner.
 ```
     an example of a graph